abdullah422/couponat/README.md

 # couponat

-Welcome to Style couponat App – a simple coupons app!
+Welcome to couponat App – a simple coupons app!

 ## Overview